-Heat sinks of the amplifier can reach a temperature of up to 80°C (176°F) in operation.
+Heat sinks and front panels of the amplifier can reach a temperature of up to 80°C(176°F) in operation.
 Check (measure) the heat sink temperature.
 Wait until the heat sink has cooled down below 40°C (104°F) before touching it.